Etiology of Ascites

 Sometimes therapeutic paracentesis

-(See also the American Association for the Study of Liver Diseases [AASLD] practice guideline Management of Adult Patients with Ascites Due to Cirrhosis.)
+(See also the American Association for the Study of Liver Diseases [AASLD] practice guideline AASLD 2021 Guideline on diagnosis, evaluation and management of ascites, spontaneous bacterial peritonitis [SBP], and hepatorenal syndrome.)

 Therapeutic paracentesis can be combined with diuretics.
 If more than 5 liters of ascites are removed, 6 to 8 g of 25% albumin should be given for each liter removed.
 Albumin helps reduce the risk of post-paracentesis hypotension (post-paracentesis circulatory dysfunction), which can precipitate hepatorenal syndrome Hepatorenal syndrome Liver disease often causes systemic symptoms and abnormalities.
 (See also Liver Structure and Function and Evaluation of the Patient With a Liver Disorder.)
 Hypotension in advanced liver failure... read more .
 Therapeutic paracentesis can reduce ascites more quickly than diuretics; however, patients require ongoing diuretics to prevent reaccumulation of ascites.